Best Food & Drink Apps for Mac (2026)

 6. Crumbl

 Crumbl is a pure weekend treat, and checking the rotating weekly flavor lineup on a Mac is oddly satisfying.
-We previewed the six cookies of the week, placed a pickup order, and tracked points without the phone.
+We previewed the four rotating weekly flavors (alongside six classic cookies), placed a pickup order, and tracked points without the phone.
 It is free, and you pay per box.
 Deciding as a household worked better on a laptop, since everyone could crowd the screen and argue over the flavors first.

 7. Dutch Bros